keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

 ### Define a trigger for a sequence

 An advanced and powerful feature of the shipyard is that you can define *triggers* to kick-off a sequence.
 Therefore, a sequence offers the `triggeredOn` property where a list of events can be specified.
-The event type you can list there are events that refer to the status of a sequence execution.
+The event types you can list there are events that refer to the status of a sequence execution.
 Their name follows the pattern:

 * `[stage_name].[sequence_name].finished`

 **Note:** It is not required to specify the full qualified event name which would be `sh.keptn.event.[stage_name].[sequence_name].finished` in this case

-Besides, a *match selector* can be added to an event that works as a filter on the `result` property of the event.
+In addition, a *match selector* can be added to an event to work as a filter on the `result` property of the event.
 Consequently, you can filter based on sequence executions that *failed* or *passed*, shown by the next example that filters on `failed`:

 ```
 sequences: